sashawam/quiz/compword/README.md

 	set of inValidWords implemented as a map[string]bool<BR>

 JUSTIFICATION FOR ADDITIONAL DATA STRUCTURES:<BR>
-	Keys array is much smaller than the words list; for the test file, we have 263533 records and 538 buckets<BR>
+	Keys array is much smaller than the words list; for the test file: we have 263533 records and 538 buckets
-	Time needed to create the Keys array and to sort it is negligable compared to loading the words into memory<BR>
+	Time needed to create/sort the Keys array is negligable compared to loading the words into memory.

-	Keys array is sorted by word size in descending order -- thus, the first compound word found is the longest one<BR>
+	Keys array is sorted by word size in descending order -- thus, the first compound word found is the longest one.

 	Set of invalid words (words searched and not found in the words list) is maintained to avoid searching them repeatedly during reccursions.
-This structure can be kept to a certain size if needed at the expense of repeated searches;<BR>
+This structure can be kept to a certain size if needed at the expense of repeated searches;
-		It could also be localized per bucket if using too much space.<BR>
+		- it could also be localized per bucket if using too much space.
-		The search algorithm is 200x faster when using the invalidWords set.<BR>
+		- the search algorithm is 200x faster when using the invalidWords set.

-	This approach finds the longest compound word in under 0.5 milliseconds <BR>
-	on an Intel i7 2.2GH machine (for the sample data set; not counting the time to load the words into memory from the disk)<BR>
+	This approach finds the longest compound word in under 0.5 milliseconds on an Intel i7 2.2GH machine (for the sample data set; not counting the time to load the words into memory from the disk)

 OUTPUT EXAMPLE for the sample INPUT file of 263533 words:<BR>
 	Reading input file <local path>/word.list<BR>